holochain/holochain-proto/README.md

 #### Windows
 First you'll need to install some necessary programs if you don't already have them.
 * [Download Go](https://golang.org/dl/).
 Download the "Archive" or "Installer" for version 1.8 or later for Windows and your CPU.
-The "Source" download does not contain an executable and step 3 will fail.
+The "Source" download does not contain an executable.
 * [Install Windows git](https://git-scm.com/downloads).
 Be sure to select the appropriate options so that git is accessible from the Windows command line.
 * [Install GnuWin32 make](http://gnuwin32.sourceforge.net/packages/make.htm#download).